PokemonAutomation/AutoMaxLair/README.md

 # AutoMaxLair
 AutoMaxLair is designed for shiny hunting legendary Pokemon in Dynamax Adventures found in Pokemon Sword and Shield: The Crown Tundra.
 The program runs on a computer connected to the Switch through a microcontroller (outgoing controls to the Switch) and an HDMI capture card (incoming video from the Switch).

+We are in the process of moving our setup instructions to a wiki.
+[Please refer there for detailed setup and troubleshooting instructions](https://github.com/PokemonAutomation/AutoMaxLair/wiki).
 ## Required Hardware
 * Programmable microcontroller.
 Supported chips are atmega32u4 (Teensy 2.0), atmega16u2 (Arduino Uno second chip), and at90usb1286 (Teensy 2.0++).
 * USB to serial conversion device.
 See RemoteControl documentation for details or refer to the section on serial communication in the [Pokemon Automation SwSh Scripts](https://github.com/Mysticial/Pokemon-Automation-SwSh-Arduino-Scripts) user manual.